Skip to content

 What is Mobile Application Security Testing?

-Mobile apps face distinct security challenges: insecure local data storage, weak cryptography, improper keychain/keystore usage, certificate pinning bypass, and platform API misuse.
+Mobile apps face distinct security challenges that general-purpose tools miss entirely: insecure local data storage, weak cryptography, improper keychain/keystore usage, certificate pinning bypass, and platform API misuse.

 Advantages & Limitations